Internet2/grouper/i2mi-common/README.txt

 # Using

 One may use *i2mi-common* in two ways:
-* Use the .jar files located in `lib`
+* Copy the .jar files located into `lib` into an area appropriate for your project.
-* Run `ant dist` and then use `dist/i2mi-common-0.0.1.jar` instead of the individual .jar files.
+* Run `ant dist` and then copy one of the jar files in `dist` to an area appropriate for your project.

 ---